Cervator/Cervator.github.io/_posts/2020-12-24-1st-day-of-Xmas.md

 What if the servers could just turn themselves off and back on again when needed?

 Kubernetes again makes this trivial!
-One of the next steps will be to run a simple [cron](https://en.wikipedia.org/wiki/Cron) (either of the k8s variety or on the individual server pods) job that checks on server activity, and if a server isn't active any more (no player activity for x minutes) then blow it up!
-You don't need to keep it online forever, and any gameplay content that's enhanced heavily by copious amount of unattended server time just seems like grind that should be refactored anyway, and an irresponsible waste of computing resources (and therefore electricity)
+One of the next steps will be to run a simple [cron](https://en.wikipedia.org/wiki/Cron) (either of the k8s variety or on the individual server pods) job that checks on server activity, and if a server isn't active any more (no player activity for x minutes) then scale its deployment to zero!
+You don't need to keep it online forever, and any gameplay content that's enhanced heavily by copious amount of unattended server time just seems like grind that should be refactored anyway, as well as being an irresponsible waste of computing resources (and therefore electricity)

 For ARK, which is a commercial closed-source game with _some_ amount of modding possibly there's no inherent ability for a server to bring itself back online automatically, although an old coworker of mine had a brilliant home router setup where if a statically defined server list in a game was queried the packet trying to reach a downed game server would trigger a process that would start the server and it would be available if you refreshed a few minutes later.
 For ARK the server just likely would never show up nor get queried - although maybe, via Steam server list.